 She was standing over me then, her eyes gone black, looking down as I picked through the rubble.
 We had come here to find something: some truth hidden 'neath autumn leaves.
 But the October wind was cold, and the overcast dawnlight seemed so dreary, and we weren't finding anything at all.
 A squall hit us and Avery turned to look over the shrublands, at all that billowing grass.
 Powerlines ran 'cross the field, and behind them, those strange wooden houses with the glass bashed in and the walls all lurching.
 We'd gone back there one day to look around.
 You led the way.
 We climbed through a broken screen door, then walked past a mattress, and soon after we were in a kitchen.
 The wires had been ripped from the walls, and the ground was covered in needles.

 I remembered your basement, another concrete room, drenched in floral upholstry.
 You know how we would bunker down there sometimes, watching old thrillers and gore.
 Some guys at the school said that made you crazy.
 I think it kept you sane.
-Digging through liveleak, crawling through torrents, collating visions of horrible violence — together the four of us, all archeologists.
+Digging through hard drives, inspecting cassette tapes, collating visions of terror and waste — together the four of us, grim archeologists.
 I was thinking of the way that your furnace would sometimes creak and groan, making all sorts of terrible noise.
 And I was thinking about your potted plants, that you cared for with endless affection.
 And I was thinking about that old oak table, where one morning

 they found the note, and the rose, and the hanged man.